rust-lang/this-week-in-rust/drafts/2016-05-02-this-week-in-rust.md

 # Crate of the Week

-This week's Crate of the Week is [owning_ref](https://crates.io/crates/owning_ref), which contains a reference type that can carry its owner with it.
-Thanks to [Diwic](https://users.rust-lang.org/users/diwic) for the suggestion!
+This week's Crate of the Week is [arrayvec](https://crates.io/crates/arrayvec), which gives us a `Vec`-like interface over plain arrays for those instances where you don't want the indirection.
+Thanks to [ehiggs](https://users.rust-lang.org/users/ehiggs) for the suggestion!

 [Submit your suggestions for next week][submit_crate]!